 - 1) Reach: Your content must be properly marketed in places where people in your market will find your information.
 This way they will become aware of your company’s existence.

 - 3) Develop: After the first purchase, keep in touch and build a relationship with your customer.
-Make sure that they fully satisfied with their purchase.
+Make sure that they are fully satisfied with their purchase.

 2. SET YOUR GOALS